nikhilnair31/MIA/README.md

 ## To-Do
 [ ] Save previous conversations in a vector database to serve as memory [ ] Add ability to access the internet
-[x] Add voice using 11Labs API
+[ ] Batch export Google Recorder transcripts into the vector database [x] Add voice using 11Labs API
 [x] Add instant listening on first play then delay till hotword detection